JuliaImages/ImageSmooth.jl/docs/src/usage.md

 (@v1.6) pkg> add ImageSmooth
 ```

-## Using an image smoothing algorithm
+## Using an image-smoothing algorithm

 Each smoothing algorithm in `ImageSmooth.jl` is an [`AbstractImageSmoothAlgorithm`](@ref ImageSmooth.SmoothAPI.AbstractImageSmoothAlgorithm).